Adloya/Toaster/README.md

 📜 - INFORMATIONS : Informations about the bot, the commands, other people and servers

-🛠️ - TOOLS : Random utilities and useful commands
+🛠️ - UTILITIES : Random utilities and useful commands

 🎉 - FUN : Have fun with this category !